Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 icon: "/src/_includes/svgs/fonts.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Specialized Fonts
-featureDescription: Easily change the font on any website or PDF with Helperbird's extension to dyslexia-friendly fonts like Lexend and OpenDyslexic, or choose from 18 specialized font options.
-Perfect for individuals with dyslexia or those seeking a unique reading experience.
+featureDescription: Switch fonts on websites and PDFs easily with Helperbird.
+Pick from fonts like Lexend and OpenDyslexic, or choose from 18 other fonts.
+Great for people with dyslexia or anyone who wants a different way to read.
 group: reading
-color: blue
+color: orange
 tags:
   - features
   - reading